 Ooh, it’s Friday the 13th!
-And with that spirit, let’s talk about superstitions.
+And in that spirit, let’s talk about superstitions.

 According to CareerBliss, athletes aren’t the only superstitious folks.
 Job seekers have several rituals and lucky charms, too.